 Jo Jakeman was the winner of the Friday Night Live 2016 competition at the York Festival of Writing.
 Born in Cyprus, she worked for many years in the City of London before moving to Derbyshire with her husband and twin boys.
-Sticks and Stones is her debut thriller.
+Safe House is her second novel, and Sticks and Stones was her debut thriller.
 Find out more at www.jojakeman.com.

 Jane Jakeman is an author and freelance journalist with a doctorate in art history.
 Her first three novels featured the Byronic detective Lord Ambrose Malfine, which she followed with a modern thriller set on the Riviera.
 She regularly reviews crime for the Independent, and lives in Oxford.